 Increasingly, TVA's local power companies and directly served customer find themselves competing on carbon footprint.
 Good news!
 Theirs will be smaller this year, as TVA's carbon emissions rate went down 2.89 percent.

 Long to stay in the great outdoors, but tent camping just isn't your style?
 Try living it up in a decked-out RV.
-You can have have all the comforts of home—including wi-fi—and still get out into nature on TVA campgrounds.
+You can have all the comforts of home—including wi-fi—and still get out into nature on TVA campgrounds.

 TVA IT employees teach Chattanooga elementary students how STEM skills can improve lives.
 The students’ final assignment?
 To 3D print and assemble a prosthetic hand to help a child in need.